blackjax.adaptation.meads_adaptation#

 - Returns:

-update – Function that moves the warmup one step.
+update – Function that moves the warmup one step forward.

 Adapt the parameters of the Generalized HMC algorithm.